 In order to see the results of your campaigns at the ad level, from the main dashboard screen you will need to click into the part of the funnel you wish to view (Top, Middle or Bottom) by clicking "Edit Campaign".
 This will bring you to a view of all of the Audiences you have created in that campaign.

-(For information about the differences between Dynamic Creative and Single/Carousel ads read this article)
+For more information about the differences between Dynamic Creative and Single/Carousel ads read this article.

 How to view Dynamic Creative Ad results and filter